May 30, 2019 5 min read

 The two life sized bronze figures represents poetry and music, with an inscription which reads: In memory of Evan James and James James, father and son, of Pontypridd, who, inspired by a deep and tender love of their native land united poetry to song and gave Wales her National Anthem, Hen Wlad fy Nhadau.

 In three verses although usually only the first verse is sung.
-The words to the Welsh national Anthem are as follows;
+The Welsh National Anthem lyrics are as follows;

 Mae hen wlad fy nhadau yn annwyl i mi,